saJuarez/Capstone-Project/README.md

 ## Changelog

+### [10.27.01 Propress Report]
+- Fixed session issues.
+Users can now sign up new accounts and log in, allowing accesss to feedback page and settings menu
+- Started integrating the jobs matching API and web page.
+Currently still in development; still need to finish proper       routing
+- Confirmed saving user's resume to database(see the sample database of users and resumes).
+- Developed feedback page UI.
+Users can now view previous feedback on resumes and download them in the form of a pdf(styling bugs to be fixed later)

 ### [9.30.02 Propress Report]
 - Updated stylesheet to make it DRY-er as it is getting long
 - Restyled index site buttons